Rynebenson/EaseIOCodeTest/README.md

 ### API

-Given that this project is Front End only and utilizes `localStorage` as the database, I wrote API "endpoints" the create delays to mimic realistic API response times.
-It also shows a layer of abstraction that I would like to setup if a REST API was being used.
-Here's an example of the API file:
+Given that this project is Front end only and utilizes `localStorage` as the database, I wrote API methods that utilize delays to mimic realistic API request and response times.
+It also shows a layer of abstraction that I would typically setup when using a REST API.
+Here's an example of the API method:

 ```js
 export async function DeleteTask(task) {